nazmul-nhb/furry-friends-blogs-client/README.md

 - On **Register** page, you must fill in all the fields.
 Your password must be 8 characters long and must contain at least an upper case and lower letter, a number and a symbol.
 If you don't follow these, you'll notice error messages below the input fields and toasts
 - After successful registration, you'll see a toast and you'll be redirected to login page to login
 - If you click on the profile picture on the navbar it will take you to you *profile details* page.
 You can see your information there, i.e. your name, email, whether your email is verified or not, last log in time and account creation date.
-- On **Navbar** beside your profile picture, you can see a logout icon.
-You can simply log out by clicking this icon
 - If you enter any invalid URL suffix, you'll see a **404 Error Page**.
 This page has special animation effects